United Kingdom in the Eurovision Song Contest 2014: Background

-The British national broadcaster, BBC, broadcasts the event within the United Kingdom and organises the selection process for the nation's entry.
-BBC announced that the United Kingdom would participate in the Eurovision Song Contest 2014 on 1 October 2013.
+As part of its duties as participating broadcaster, the BBC organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+The broadcaster announced that it would participate in the 2014 contest on 1 October 2013.
 Between 2011 and 2013, BBC opted to internally select the British entry, a selection procedure that continued for their 2014 entry.

 Before Eurovision

 Internal selection

-On 19 February 2014, BBC announced that the British entry for the Eurovision Song Contest 2014 would be selected internally.
-On 28 February 2014, the British Eurovision executive producer and Head of Delegation, Guy Freeman, revealed that the British artist and song would be revealed on 3 March 2014 on the BBC Red Button service.
-The presentation would also be streamed online via the official Eurovision Song Contest website eurovision.tv.
+On 19 February 2014, BBC announced that the British entry for the Eurovision Song Contest 2014 would be selected internally from entries provided by record labels and music industry experts including writers, producers and artists, some of them which came from the BBC Introducing platform.
+On 28 February 2014, the British Eurovision executive producer and Head of Delegation Guy Freeman, who headed the selection process, revealed that the British artist and song would be revealed on 3 March 2014 on the BBC Red Button service.

 On 3 March 2014, the song "Children of the Universe" written by Molly Smitten-Downes and Anders Hansson and performed by Smitten-Downes (under the mononym Molly) was revealed as the British entry during the show The UK Launch, hosted by Scott Mills on the BBC Red Button service.
-Molly and the song were selected by the BBC after the broadcaster considered entries from the BBC Introducing platform.
+The show was also streamed online via the BBC iPlayer and the official Eurovision Song Contest website eurovision.tv.
 In regards to her selection as the British entrant, Molly stated: "To represent the United Kingdom in such a huge competition, not only as a singer and performer but as a songwriter is an unbelievable honour.
 I hope I can do us proud."